 Diabetes and poor circulation can cause general loss of sensitivity over the years, turning a simple cut into a serious issue.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Elderly Foot Care

 An inflamed nerve that is found below the big toe is often referred to as Morton’s neuroma.
 Symptoms that may be experienced can include a sharp pain on the bottom of the foot, which may often be accompanied by a burning sensation.
 Some patients may complain of a tingling sensation or numbness, which may spread to other toes.
 Walking may become difficult because of the pain that is increased as a result of normal pressure that is exerted on the ball of the foot.
 A possible cause for this condition to develop may often be associated with wearing shoes that fit too tightly around the middle of the foot, often forcing the patient to limp or to stop walking.
 Research has shown that relief may be found by gently massaging the foot, wearing shoes that fit properly, or having surgery performed in severe cases.
 It’s suggested to consult with a podiatrist for a proper diagnosis, in addition to learning about the best options for treatment.